pennyjw/python-novice-inflammation/_episodes/06-func.md

 Once we start putting things in functions so that we can re-use them, we need to start testing that those functions are working correctly.
 To see how to do this,
-let's write a function to offset a dataset so that it's mean value shifts to a user-defined value:
+let's write a function to offset a dataset so that its mean value shifts to a user-defined value:

 ~~~